Far-right politics in Ukraine: 1920s to 1930s

 In the aftermath of the failed Ukrainian War of Independence, a radical wing of the Ukrainian nationalist movement (Note: In his book The Turn to the Right, Alexander J. Motyl terms this "Ukrainian Nationalism".
 Contemporary scholars have referred to it as "radical Ukrainian nationalism".) emerged in the 1920s that rejected the prewar nationalism that had reconciled Ukrainian national aspirations with democratic and humanist values.
 The new movement blamed democracy, socialism, and a lack of will for the failure of the independence war.
 Dmytro Dontsov fundamentally influenced the emergence of the movement and developed his own brand of radical Ukrainian nationalism.
 In 1923, the Conference of Ambassadors ruled in favor of Polish sovereignty over Western Ukraine.

-The Ukrainian Military Organization merged with several ultranationalist student movements in 1929 to form the Organization of Ukrainian Nationalists (OUN), described by Alexander J. Motyl as the organized movement of the new Ukrainian nationalists.
+The Ukrainian Military Organization (UVO) merged with several ultranationalist student movements in 1929 to form the Organization of Ukrainian Nationalists (OUN), which self-identified as the movement of "organized Ukrainian nationalism".
 The ideology of the OUN has been characterized by scholars as a Ukrainian form of fascism and/or integral nationalism, itself sometimes characterized as proto-fascist.
 Stanley G. Payne considers the OUN to be "at the extreme end of the radical right, but not fully fascist" in his classification of authoritarian nationalist movements.
 The OUN's paramilitary wing continued the UVO's terror tactics against Polish rule and Ukrainian moderates, their most famous attack being the assassination of Polish Interior Minister Bronisław Pieracki in 1934.
 The OUN revived Mykola Mikhnovsky's slogan "Ukraine for the Ukrainians!"

 The OUN was regularly condemned by the leaders of the UNDO and Metropolitan Andrey Sheptytsky, though Polish pacification campaigns in Eastern Galicia and repressions (partly incited by OUN acts of terror and sabotage) led to waves of support for the OUN.
 After Pieracki's assassination, the Polish government established Bereza Kartuska Prison for Ukrainian radicals.
 Andrew Wilson considers the internment or concentration camp to have "merely served to radicalise its inmates and incubate a new generation of nationalist leaders".
 In May 1938, OUN leader Yevhen Konovalets was assassinated by the NKVD with his successor, Andriy Melnyk, formally ratified to the post in August 1939.